SLourenco/slourenco.github.io/docs/_posts/2025-09-17-vector-database-demo.markdown

 }
 ```

-I'll also change our data insertion method, to populate the index on insert:
+I'll also change the data insertion method, to populate the index on insert:

 ```rust
 impl Table {